pushkarhelge/Stock-Price-Drop-Notifier/readme.md

 * Real-time data: The project uses web scraping to extract stock details directly from the website, ensuring that the data is up-to-date and accurate.

-* Simple and easy to use: The project is designed to be easy to set up and use, with a simple interface and clear instructions.

-* Environment variable support: The project uses the dotenv library to load environment variables, making it easy to configure and deploy.

 * Scalable and extensible: The project is built on Node.js and uses Express and Mongoose, making it easy to scale and add new features as needed.

 ## How to Run